-An Environmental Impact Statement is an additional study if significant impacts could come from the project to people or the environment.
-The Federal Highway Administration determines this outcome.
+An Environmental Impact Statement is an additional study required if significant impacts could come from the project to people or the environment.
+The FHWA determines this outcome.
 The Environmental Impact Statement studies more items than the Environmental Assessment by:

-- Evaluating the Environmental Assessment. - Discussing alternatives to the project. - Reviewing future development in the project area. - Discussing benefits for avoiding project impacts.
+- Evaluating the Environmental Assessment. - Discussing alternatives to the project. - Reviewing future development in the project area. - Discussing benefits of avoiding project impacts.

-13. How much will the project cost and how will it be funded?
+13. How much is the Project expected to cost and how will it be funded?

-With the Proposed Hybrid 3 Cover Concept, the cost of the project has increased.
-As of September 2020, the estimated cost of the project, including the Proposed Hybrid 3 Concept, is \$1.18 billion to \$1.25 billion with highway covers that can support up to 3 story buildings on top.
+With the Proposed Hybrid 3 Cover Concept, the cost of the Project has increased.
+As of September 2020, the estimated cost of the Project, including the Proposed Hybrid 3 Concept, is \$1.18 billion to \$1.25 billion with highway covers that can support up to 3-story buildings on top.
 A highway cover supporting buildings up to 6 stories, which is being explored, would cost approximately an additional \$172 million to \$200 million, bringing the total project cost to about \$1.35 billion to \$1.45 billion.

-House Bill 2017, which is the current dedicated funding source for the project, provides about \$500 to \$700 million of funding depending on interest rates at the time of bonding.
-ODOT is working on a finance plan to seek additional funding sources, including new federal funds and competitive grant opportunities from the Infrastructure Investment and Jobs Act.
+Oregon State Legislature House Bill 2017, which is the current dedicated funding source for the Project, provides about \$500 million to \$700 million of funding, depending on interest rates at the time of bonding.
+ODOT is working on a finance plan to seek additional funding sources, including new federal funds and competitive grant opportunities from the federal Infrastructure Investment and Jobs Act.

-14. How is ODOT addressing the concerns and needs of the Historic Albina community?
+14. How is ODOT addressing the concerns and needs of the historic Albina community?

-In Portland, generations of Black families in the Albina neighborhood are still impacted by the lasting harm caused by the original construction of I-5 in the 1950s, resulting in the loss of their homes, businesses and community places.
-It's important to acknowledge this painful history even as ODOT puts a renewed focus on Historic Albina through the I-5 Rose Quarter Improvement Project.
+In Portland, generations of Black families in the Albina community are still impacted by the lasting harm caused by the original construction of I-5 in the 1950s, resulting in the loss of their homes, businesses and community places.
+It's important to acknowledge this painful history even as ODOT puts a renewed focus on the historic Albina community through the I-5 Rose Quarter Improvement Project.

-This project presents a once in a lifetime opportunity to advance Portland's Black community - to acknowledge the past harms of the destruction of the Albina neighborhood, and to deliver a restorative project through intentionally investing in Black and minority-owned companies and workers.
-From consultants to vendors to community groups and non-profits, ODOT is prioritizing equity and ensuring these voices have a seat at the table and can participate in project decision-making and wealth creation through the project's contracting opportunities.
+The Project presents a once-in-a-lifetime opportunity to advance Portland's Black community - to acknowledge the past harms of the destruction of the Albina community, and to deliver a restorative project through intentionally investing in Black and minority-owned companies and workers.
+From consultants to vendors to community groups and non-profits, ODOT is prioritizing equity and ensuring these voices have a seat at the table and can participate in project decision-making and wealth creation through the Project's contracting opportunities.

 We can't replace what once was in Albina, but we can be a national model for restorative justice in a transportation project by investing in people.
-That means economic empowerment, self-sufficiency and wealth creation opportunities for the Black community through good paying jobs and pathways to entrepreneurship.
+That means economic empowerment, self-sufficiency and wealth creation opportunities for the Black community through good-paying jobs and pathways to entrepreneurship.